danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

    - [Code](04.js)
    - [Test](04.test.js)

+5. Biggest Number Out of 3

-5. takes in 3 numbers and return the largest number.
+   - Goal: write a function called solution that takes in 3 numbers and return the largest number.

-   - Example:
+   - Examples:

      ```js
      solution(5, 9, 14); // Should return 14